General meaning

 Roles exposed to radical decisions and rapid transitions.

-- Restructuring or crisis management advisor accompanying closures or reorganizations
+- Restructuring or crisis management advisors accompanying closures or reorganizations

-- Profession involved in moves, relocations, or accelerated transfers
+- Professionals involved in moves, relocations, or accelerated transfers

-- Intervenor who helps manage the concrete aftermath of a break (legal, social, administrative)
+- Intervenors who help manage the concrete aftermath of a break (legal, social, administrative)

 Archetype